aiverify-foundation/moonshot/docs/tutorial/cli/create_benchmark_tests.md

+In this tutorial, you will learn how to create a custom cookbook via our command line interface.
+A cookbook is a collection of one or more tests (or recipes).
+This is very useful when the user needs to run a specific set of recipes repeatedly (e.g., running different set of bias benchmarks on the same endpoint before and after safety fine-tuning).

 1. Change directory to the root directory of Moonshot.

 2. Enter the following command to enter the CLI interactive mode: